 What is AMD?

-AMD is a common condition — it’s a leading cause of vision loss for people age 50 and older.
-AMD doesn’t cause complete blindness, but losing your central vision can make it harder to see faces, drive, or do close-up work like cooking or fixing things around the house.
+AMD is a common condition — it’s a leading cause of vision loss for older adults.
+AMD doesn’t cause complete blindness, but losing your central vision can make it harder to see faces, read, drive, or do close-up work like cooking or fixing things around the house.

-AMD happens very slowly in some people.
-Even if you have early AMD, you may not experience vision loss for a long time.
-For other people, AMD progresses faster and can lead to central vision loss in one eye or both eyes.
+AMD happens very slowly in some people and faster in others.
+If you have early AMD, you may not notice vision loss for a long time.
+That’s why it’s important to get regular eye exams to find out if you have AMD.

 What are the symptoms of AMD?

-Some people may also notice that straight lines start to look wavy.
-This can be a warning sign for late AMD.
+Straight lines looking wavy is a warning sign for late AMD.
 If you notice this symptom, see your eye doctor right away.

 Am I at risk for AMD?

 Your risk for AMD increases as you get older.
-People over age 60 are more likely to have AMD.
+People age 55 and older are more likely to have AMD.
 The risk for AMD is also higher for people who:

 - Have a family history of AMD